usnistgov/scapval/scap-schematron-rules/README.md

 > A collection of various schematron files used for validating SCAP content.

 ## Overview
-These files are used by SCAPVal 1.3 as part of its validation process.
+These files are used by SCAPVal as part of its validation process.
 The .sch schematron files include SCAP 1.1, 1.2, and 1.3 support along with various required components OVAL, OCIL, XCCDF, and TMSAD.
-The schematron rules have SCAP rquirement IDs embedded
+The schematron rules have SCAP requirement IDs embedded which are used in SCAPVal report generation.

 ## Contents
-Schematron files are found in
+Schematron files (.sch) are found in */schematron/scap* (SCAP specific schematrons) and */schematron/other* (for component specific schematrons)
-`/schematron/scap` and `/schematron/other` for the .sch schematron files.

-SCAP requirements are here... todo
+SCAPVal requirements are found in */requirements*

 These files may have been modified from their original source to suite validation of SCAP per 800-126r3 See additional readmes for more information.

 [SCAP Rules Readme]

-[Other Rules Rules]
+[OVAL Rules Readme]

 ## Build Notes:
-todo
+scap-schematron-rules requires *gov.nist:mitre-cpe*, *gov.nist.decima:decima-xml*, and *gov.nist.decima:decima-xml*
+These are not currently available in maven central so they must be acquired and installed to your local maven repository first

+then

+`mvn clean install`

 License:
 ---------